matloff/Rthreads/README.md

 * Step 1: Set up 2 threads (which will be numbered 0 and 1).

 * Step 2: Each thread checks in.
-The first thread has already done so, so just one thread checks in this case.
+The first thread has already done so, so just one thread checks in this case, but there still must be code that forces even thread 0 to wait until everyone has joined.
 Note that each thread, upon checking in, will then wait for the others to check in.

 * Step 3: Thread 0 creates a shared variable **x**, initial value 3.